Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 content with different types of media and metadata tracks originating from different sources.
-Also it allows storage of each track separately, and combining them later in a presentation based on user/operator preferences.
+Also it allows storage of each track separately, and combining them later in a presentation based on user/operator preferences signalled in the manifest (e.g. mpd, m3u8).
 Contrary, to multiplexed content, with late binding, the combination of media tracks is decided at playout.

-Note that it is important, as defined in MPEG CMAF that different CMAF Tracks have the same starting time sharing an implicit timeline.
+Note that it is important, as defined in MPEG CMAF, that different CMAF Tracks have the same starting time sharing an implicit timeline.
 A stream becoming available late or from a different source needs to be synchronized